architect/tap-arc/README.md

-> ⚠️  In transition from "tap-arc" to "tap-arc"
+> ⚠️  In transition from "tap-spek" to "tap-arc"

 # `tap-arc`